go-task/task/docs/docs/usage.md

 ## Task directory

 By default, tasks will be executed in the directory where the Taskfile is located.
-But you can easily make the task run in another folder informing `dir`:
+But you can easily make the task run in another folder, informing `dir`:

 ```yaml